 In order to effectively dry a building, we have to know exactly where the moisture is located.

-Enviro-Clean technicians use a variety of devises to find and measure moisture that may be hidden from view – in and behind walls, ceilings and floors.
+Enviro-Clean certified technicians use a variety of devices to find and measure moisture that may be hidden from view – in and behind walls, ceilings and floors.
 Because we will never leave a job until it is thoroughly dry, we use moisture detection devices during and after the drying process as well.

 Our technicians use Delmhorst moisture meters, both invasive and non-invasive, as well as FLIR Thermal Imaging (infra-red) cameras that allow us to see exactly what’s wet.

-We work closely with your insurance company and insurance agent; however, your insurance and coverage should be discussed with them.
+Enviro-Clean works closely with your insurance company and insurance agent; however, your insurance and coverage should be discussed with them.

 At Enviro-Clean we use the most effective and efficient methods to thoroughly dry a wet structure.
 All of our drying technicians are highly trained, certified and experienced.
-Our project managers and technicians have been trained and certified through RIA and IICRC at nationally recognized schools such as The American Drying Institute and The Hydro Lab .
+Our project managers and technicians have been trained and certified through RIA and IICRC at nationally recognized schools such as The American Drying Institute and The Hydro Lab.
 After assessing the loss, they will choose the most applicable methodologies and technologies for each situation.